VirtualPinballSpreadsheet/vps-frontend/README.md

 If you found this repo, cheers!
 This is the testing ground for a possible 2.0 version of VPS.
-Everything here is currently in prototyping as Im messing around with ideas to improve the the experience for both users, admins and contributors.
+Everything here is currently in prototyping as Im messing around with ideas to improve the experience for both users, admins and contributors.

 No warranty!
 It is prototyping.
 Everything you see here might change or not come to fruition.